mandadapu-group/parallel-swap-mc/README.md

 ModuleNotFoundError: No module named 'hoomd.jit'
 ```

-If you see thie error, then you would need re-install HOOMD by compiling from source using the following set of instructions.
-See also the 'additional hints' section if you're trying to install HOOMD on clusters.
+If you see thie error, then you would need re-install HOOMD by compiling from source and with additional build options.

 ### **Installing HOOMD with JIT**